👑 The 16 Mahajanapadas in UP

 | Significance | Mahabharata heartland |

 The Kuru territory extended into western UP.
-Hastinapur (Meerut) was the older Kuru capital before shifting to Indraprastha.
-By the 6th century BCE, Kuru had become a republic (Gana-Sangha) rather than a monarchy.
+Hastinapur (Meerut region) was the older Kuru centre in epic and archaeological tradition, while Indraprastha is the better-known later capital reference.
+By the 6th century BCE, Kuru is often described in Buddhist sources as having republican features rather than being a strong monarchy.

 6. Shurasena